Marx Brothers: 1929–1933: Paramount

 The rest of 1929 was difficult for the Marx Brothers.
 On September 13, during preparation for an Animal Crackers tour, Minnie died.
 Woollcott, by this time a family friend, wrote a full page obituary in The New Yorker, in which he praised her as having "invented [the brothers].
 They were just comics she imagined for her own amusement."
 In October, the stock market crashed.
 Harpo and Groucho, who had borrowed heavily to invest, had to liquidate everything they owned.

-Fortunately, unlike many others, the brothers had a highly paid job.
 The Cocoanuts was followed by Animal Crackers (1930).
 Like The Cocoanuts, Animal Crackers was based on the musical of the same name, and filmed at Astoria Studios.
 Animal Crackers was a hit, and marked the end of their Broadway careers; after a brief vaudeville tour of their greatest hits (during which Groucho suffered an appendicitis attack and had to be replaced by Zeppo), they moved to Hollywood.

 The brothers' film career carried on with a short film that was included in Paramount's twentieth anniversary documentary, The House That Shadows Built (1931), in which they adapted a scene from I'll Say She Is.
 Their third feature-length film, Monkey Business (1931), was their first movie not based on a stage production.
 They used two new writers: S.J.
 Perelman and Will B. Johnstone.
-After Groucho disapproved of their first draft (reportedly saying "It stinks"), the team enlisted the help of a number of other writers, including Groucho's collaborator Arthur Sheekman; their uncle Al Shean; and Nat Perrin, who introduced himself to Groucho with a forged letter from Moss Hart, and would go on to become his lifelong friend.
+After Groucho disapproved of their first draft (reportedly saying "It stinks"), the team enlisted the help of a number of other writers, including Groucho's collaborator Arthur Sheekman; their uncle Al Shean; and Nat Perrin, who introduced himself to Groucho with a forged letter from Moss Hart.
+Perrin and Groucho would go on to become lifelong friends.